Tebby2008/OpenNotes/resources/terms-privacy.md

 Parts of this Platform and service was produced with the help of AI\-powered tools\.
 Should you upload a file without an "AI" tag, you must certify that the content uploaded is your <b>original</b>, <b>human</b> work and does not contain any AI generated work\.

-Additionally, you may not use any part of this website or its associated resources in our <a href="https://github.com/Tebby2008/OpenNotes/" target="_blank">GitHub repository</a> for the purposes of training or fine\-tuning any AI model or large language model\.
+Additionally, you may not use any part of this website or its associated resources in our [GitHub repository](https://github.com/Tebby2008/OpenNotes/) for the purposes of training or fine\-tuning any AI model or large language model\.

 ---
 ## General Inquiries

-For general inquires, feature requests, or bug reports, please contact us through the methods listed <a href="https://opennotes.pages.dev/#/contact.md" target="_blank">here</a>\.
+For general inquires, feature requests, or bug reports, please contact us through the methods listed [here](contact.md)\.